Green Maritime Methanol Partners Launch Engine Testing Programme

 The Dutch consortium has announced the successful start of the engine test programme on 100 per cent methanol.
 New tests are being planned by the consortium which recently welcomed two more partners.

 In January 2020, Pon Power started its engine testing programme with a Caterpillar 3508 spark-ignited high-speed gas engine.
-With customised cylinder heads and a customised engine control management system, the engine operated on 100 per cent methanol as a fuel.
+With customised cylinder heads and a customised engine control management system the engine operated on 100 per cent methanol as a fuel.

-As explained, the test setup enables the researchers to study questions with regard to optimisation of ignition timing, lubricating requirements and emissions of e.g. CO2 and NOx.
+According to Green Maritime Methanol, the test setup enables the researchers to study questions with regard to optimisation of ignition timing, lubricating requirements and emissions of e.g. CO2 and NOx.
 In the coming months, Pon Power and the Netherlands’ Defence Academy (NLDA) will continue to perform more engine tests on this Caterpillar 3508 engine.

 NLDA is also preparing a test programme for their MAN engine.
 These tests include methanol injection directly in the cylinder blended with diesel which acts as pilot fuel for igniting the mixture.
 The tests are planned to include both a mixture stabilised by an emulsifier and a mixture blended mechanically.
 In the longer run, tests are also planned with methanol intake via the air inlet and ignition using diesel injected directly in the cylinder.